Trusted WordPress tutorials, when you need them most.

 What Is HTTPS?

-HTTPS, or Secure HTTP, is a method of encryption that secures the connection between a user’s browser and your server.
+HTTPS (Hypertext Transfer Protocol Secure) is an encryption method that secures the connection between a user’s browser and your website’s server.
 This added security makes it much more difficult for hackers to intercept the data being transferred.

 Each website receives a unique SSL certificate for identification.
 If a server tries to use HTTPS without a valid certificate or if the certificate doesn’t match, most modern browsers will alert users and advise them not to proceed.

-Connection not private error in Google Chrome
+Your connection is not private error in Google Chrome

 Why Do You Need HTTPS and SSL?